arapulido/katacoda-scenarios/autoscaling-k8s/step7.md

 Similar to the HPA example, we will create a WPA object that will scale our `frontend` deployment based on the p99 latency that the service experiences.

-Create a new file called `frontend-wpa.yaml` by clicking below under "Copy to Editor":
+We are going to create a new file called `frontend-wpa.yaml` (file creation happens automatically by clicking below on "Copy to Editor"):

 <pre class="file" data-filename="frontend-wpa.yaml" data-target="replace">
 apiVersion: datadoghq.com/v1alpha1